unb-libraries/fontawesome_iconpicker/README.md

 This module requires the following libraries:

  * Font Awesome Library - http://fontawesome.io
- * Font Awesome Iconpicker Library - https://itsjavi.com/fontawesome-iconpicker
+ * Vanilla icon picker Library - https://github.com/AppoloDev/vanilla-icon-picker

-Download the libraries and place them in the libraries folder.
-After downloading and moving the files, you should see files in the following paths:
-    - Font Awesome CSS - docroot/libraries/fontawesome/css/font-awesome.min.css
-    - Iconpicker CSS -
-      docroot/libraries/fontawesome-iconpicker/dist/css/fontawesome-iconpicker.
-      min.css

 INSTALLATION
 ------------

+## Composer Installaion

+1. Adjust your root composer.json to include vanilla-icon-picker library as shown in the highlighted section of this gist https://gist.github.com/d34dman/a4b480a3471afc86a7951aadc7a42dd1#file-composer-json-L16-L27
+2. Make sure you have `druapl-library` installer path configured to point to your libraries folder.
+For this you would need `composer/installers` plugin and configure your composer.json as shown in the highlighted section here https://gist.github.com/d34dman/a4b480a3471afc86a7951aadc7a42dd1#file-composer-json-L67-L69
+3. Run `composer require drupal/fontawesome_iconpicker ^3`
+4. The above Add the Drupal module and the vanilla-icon-picker library in the correct location.

 Install the Font Awesome Iconpicker module as you would normally install a contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.

 CONFIGURATION
 -------------